 Financial advisors for the transaction were Barclays for Oncor, Lazard for Sempra Energy, and Evercore for the InfraREIT Conflicts Committee.
 Legal advisors for the transaction were Vinson & Elkins LLP for Oncor, White & Case LLP for Sempra Energy, Hunton Andrews Kurth LLP for the InfraREIT Conflicts Committee, and Gibson, Dunn & Crutcher LLP for InfraREIT.

-This press release contains contains statements that are not historical fact and constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+This article contains contains statements that are not historical fact and constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These statements can be identified by words such as "believes," "expects," "anticipates," "plans," "estimates," "projects," "forecasts," "contemplates," "assumes," "depends," "should," "could," "would," "will," "confident," "may," "can," "potential," "possible," "proposed," "target," "pursue," "outlook," "maintain," or similar expressions, or when Oncor and Sempra Energy discuss their respective guidance, strategy, plans, goals, vision, mission, opportunities, projections, initiatives, objectives or intentions.
 Forward-looking statements are not guarantees of performance.
 They involve risks, uncertainties and assumptions.
 Future results may differ materially from those expressed in the forward-looking statements.

 Such forward-looking statements include, but are not limited to, statements about the transactions associated with the acquisition of InfraREIT, and any of the applicable parties' post-acquisition plans and intentions, and other statements that are not historical facts.
 The following important factors, among others, could cause actual results to differ materially from those set forth in the forward-looking statements: the risk that the businesses will not be integrated successfully; the risk that any potential cost savings and any potential synergies from the transactions may not be fully realized or may take longer to realize than expected; and the diversion of management time and attention to issues related to the transactions.